-The Fund's audited financial statements for the period ended December 31, 2017 and the report thereon of PricewaterhouseCoopers LLP, independent registered public accounting firm, appearing therein, are incorporated by reference into this SAI.
+The Funds' audited financial statements for the year ended September 30, 2017 and the report thereon of PricewaterhouseCoopers LLP, independent registered public accounting firm, appearing therein are incorporated by reference into this SAI.
+As of the date of this SAI, there are no financial statements for Baron Durable Advantage Fund.